-- The EIOPA risk free rates curves, which are accessible on the EIOPA website and updated every month - Implied volatilities or derivatives prices so that the scenario volatility reflects the expectations of the markets at the time of valuation a.
-Option 1: use of market data

-- Where implied volatilities are not available due to the absence of DLT data, historical volatilities are often used.
+- The EIOPA risk free rate, which is accessible on the EIOPA website and updated every month - Implied volatilities or derivatives prices so that the scenario volatility reflects the expectations of the markets at the time of valuation - Where implied volatilities are not available due to the absence of DLT data, historical volatilities are often used.

-To calibrate the PHRSS, two options are presented bellow.
+To calibrate the PHRSS, two options are possible:

+Option 1: use of market data.
 This would however require EIOPA to buy market data to external providers with the associated cost.
 Besides, replacement hypotheses would need to be used for risk factors and currencies that do not offer DLT market data.

-b.
-Option 2: use of real world hypotheses based on the standard formula stresses
+Option 2: use of real world hypotheses based on the standard formula stresses.